FAQs

 Once you have successfully created an SAP Ariba account, you will receive a welcome email from Ariba Administrator.

-Business Network ID is the ANID number which you need to note down and login credentials (username and password).
+You need to note down the Business Network ID (ANID) and login credentials (username and password).
 Use this ANID for all NUS transactions.

 Please refer to the “Announcements” and look out for Supplier's registration status on SAP Ariba to check your company’s registration status.

-The trading relationship between supplier's Ariba account and NUS is established upon the processing of the first PO via interactive email from NUS.
+The trading relationship between supplier's SAP Ariba account and NUS is established upon the processing of the first PO via interactive email from NUS.
 Supplier needs to click the "Process Order" button in the PO email to login to their Ariba account and follow through the steps.
+Click here to refer to the guide for reference.

 Yes, it is possible to register for two SAP Ariba accounts with one email address.
 However, please ensure to distinguish the accounts by two different login usernames.